 - There have been many examples of enhanced partnership working which has been critical for public protection.
 There have been reports of an increased willingness to adapt, co-operate and collaborate, including improved sharing of information, joint working, and faster decision making, resulting in positive outcomes for service users.
 Digital technology has enabled better attendance at multi-agency meetings

 - However learning from partner agencies suggested we needed to find more opportunities for collaboration and communication with the Third Sector

 - The pandemic has affected different people in different ways.
 What may work for one person, may not work for another.
 We are committed to ongoing learning, and continuing to reach out and listen to different voices across our staff and service user groups, to ensure that we are responsive to different needs and considerations

 As a system we have found multiple ways of identifying and sharing positive ideas and good practice within prisons.
 As the pandemic has continued prisons have used learning from the first wave to;

-- prioritise resources on activity that has been shown to be most helpful (e.g. enhancing wellbeing conversations and checks, introducing new wellbeing networks, building in time to talk and reflect on work, enhancing communication channels and content, increasing resident consultation)
+- prioritise resources on activity that has been shown to be most helpful (e.g. enhancing wellbeing conversations and checks, introducing new wellbeing networks, building in time to talk and reflect on work, enhancing communication channels and content, increasing consultation)

 - increase their efficiency

 - reinforce fair and decent cultures which build camaraderie, stability and positive identities (e.g. facilitating activity such as food banks, charity support, PPE making and key working in the community).
-Prisons have also come together as stronger, more supportive communities with Governors and local prison staff focusing on more and innovative ways of engaging their teams and prison residents leading to a greater sense of shared endeavour and responsibility.
+Prisons have also come together as stronger, more supportive communities with Governors and local prison staff focusing on more and innovative ways of engaging their teams and people in prison leading to a greater sense of shared endeavour and responsibility.